aws/aws-connected-device-framework/documentation/docs/projects/assetlibrary/fine-grained-access-control.md

 ![example](images/CDF Asset Library FGAC.png)

-This example has a concept of multi-tenancy (multiple companies at the top level represented as groups).
-Printers are the modeled devices, with the printers being shared across the different companies.
+This example has a concept of multi-tenancy (multiple companies at the top-level represented as groups).
+Printers are the modeled devices, with the printers shared across the different companies.
 Access to the printers is managed per company via company specific pools represented as groups.
 Each company can also have its own tag groups.
 Tags are used to group devices for searching, whereas pool groups are used as authorization to specific devices.
 The naming and structure of these groups is irrelevant.

 The following are the authorization constraints that need to be applied for the example: